Introduction

 To give an idea of how much sugar is in these drinks, a 20 oz. bottle of Coke contains about 16 teaspoons of high fructose corn syrup.Now maybe you think you’re ok because you’ve dumped the soda habit and are now enjoying popular “energy drinks”?
 Well most of those are almost as bad – a single 16 oz. energy drink can contain 12 to 14 teaspoons of added sugar.

-Sugar Suppresses the Immune System
+Sugar Suppresses The Immune System

 More than ever you have to be really conscious of the foods you’re putting into your body.
 Let’s look more closely at some of the dangerous impacts of too much sugar, so you understand why this is so important.